South Carolina Child Custody and Support

 Child Support Amounts in South Carolina

-Child support is calculated using the South Carolina Child Support Guidelines, which use the parents' gross income and the number of children to establish a support calculation.
-The Guidelines, as well as a Child Support Calculator, are available online to give you an estimate of what you might owe or receive in child support.
+Child support is calculated according to the South Carolina Child Support Guidelines, which use parents' gross income and the number of children to establish a support calculation.
+The guidelines and a child support calculator are available online to help estimate what you might owe or receive in child support.

 Either parent can request a modification to a child support order until the duty no longer exists.
 As with child custody orders, modifications are appropriate if you can demonstrate a "substantial change of circumstances.”
-Common changes of circumstances include a change in income for either you or your ex (or both); changes in the "time sharing" arrangements that you have with your child; and changes in your child’s needs.
+Common changes in circumstances include a change in income for either you or your ex (or both), changes in the "time-sharing" arrangements that you have with your child, and changes in your child’s needs.

-Family law issues can be especially tough to figure out, and consulting with an experienced family law attorney in South Carolina could help with the process.
-You can also visit FindLaw’s sections on Child Custody and Child Support for more general information.
+Understanding family law issues can be difficult.
+Consult with an experienced South Carolina family law attorney for legal advice if you need help.
+You can also visit FindLaw’s resources on child custody and child support for more information.

 Was this helpful?